 The Best Pogo Stick Buyer’s Guide

-When you start shopping for your new pogo, you want to make sure you pick out an option that will suit your kids or whoever is going to use it most.
+When you start shopping for your new pogo, you want to make sure you pick out the pogo stick that will suit your kids or whoever is going to use it most.
 This is extremely important.
 Say you hosted a sleepover for your kids and they wanted to play, you have to make sure each kid can play without going over the weight limit and straining the toy.
-This buyer’s guide will ensure you get the best option available for your family.
+This buyer’s guide will ensure you get the best pogo stick available for your family.

 Weight and Age

-These toys come with a recommended weight and age limit.
-The ones targeted at a higher weight limit or age usually have a stiffer spring that can be difficult for smaller kids to use.
+These pogo sticks come with a recommended weight and age limit.
+The pogo sticks targeted at a higher weight limit or age usually have a stiffer spring that can be difficult for smaller kids to use.
 Lower age and weight limits mean that the toy could bottom out or break if someone too big got on it.
-You can usually find regular and junior versions available.
+You can usually find regular and junior versions of the best pogo stick available.
 Consider your kids weight and ages.
-See if you can find one that covers this range without excluding anyone.
-You may have to buy two if you have a large range between your kids, because many ranges start at 3 and up and go from 50 pounds up to over 200 pounds.
+See if you can find pogo sticks that cover this range without excluding anyone.
+You may have to buy two pogo sticks if you have a large range between your kids, because many ranges start at 3 and up and go from 50 pounds up to over 200 pounds.

-If you get the correct size and weight range, several kids can take turns playing on it at one time.
+If you get the correct size and weight range pogo stick for kids, several kids can take turns playing on it at one time.

 Sooner or later, you’ll have to have someplace to store your toy outside or inside.
 When this happens, you’ll have to take the toy’s size into consideration.
-Most are relatively lightweight, so this makes moving them from space to space easily.
-However, the heights can vary significantly.
+Most are relatively lightweight, so this makes moving the pogo sticks from space to space easy.
+However, the heights of the best pogo sticks can vary significantly.
 Double-check your storage area and make sure it can accommodate another toy.
-Some come with foldable handlebars and feet pegs, and this makes it even more convenient to store them.
+Some come with foldable handlebars and feet pegs, and this makes it even more convenient to store the pogo sticks.

 Ideally, you take safety precautions when you use this toy like wearing helmets and safety pads, along with making sure it fits.

 How much do you have in your budget for this toy?
-Children’s versions and ones for recreational use can start at $20 and go up to over $80.
-If you’re after a professional-grade model for yourself or your kid, you could easily pay over $100 for it.
-Before you start shopping, set a price range.
+Children’s pogo sticks and pogo sticks for recreational use can start at $20 and go up to over $80.
+If you’re after a professional-grade option for yourself or your kid, you could easily pay over $100 for it.
+Before you start shopping for pogo sticks, set a price range.
 This way, you’ll be able to find something everyone likes without breaking your budget or falling in love with something you simply can’t afford.

 Maybe you want someone to use this stick that is slightly taller, or you want to try it out at different heights on different surfaces like artificial grass or concrete.
 If so, you have to be able to adjust it.
-Most of the adjustments come from the handle bars.
+Most of the adjustments come from the handle bars of the pogo sticks.
 You should be able to loosen a screw and move them up or down based on your height requirements.

 Parts of a Pogo Stick

 Almost every design has seven main parts to it.
 This makes it easy to use and troubleshoot if something goes wrong.
-The seven main parts include:
+The seven main parts of pogo sticks include: